 Building Update

 Due to the cold weather, the concrete pour for the 2nd floor is on hold.
-Work continues in the parkade, and overall progress is still positive
+Work continues in the parkade, and overall progress is still positive.

 Society Membership

 Society Membership is coming up in March.
 Being a member is not mandatory, but it is a big part of operation and community.
 The upcoming deduction for membership fees will be taken off the 3rd payroll in March according to your membership status.
 If you would like to make any changes to your membership status, please see Coby prior to March 21!
 Note that your non-membership status remains unless you change it.